renestraub/ubxlib_rust/README.md

 ## Examples

-The following examples assume your GNSS modem is availabe under `/dev/gnss0` (most likely a symlink to a `/dev/ttyXXX` port).
+The following examples assume your GNSS modem is availabe under `/dev/gnss0` (most likely a symlink to a TTY device like `/dev/ttyS3`).

 ### Initialize and get Modem Information